Trott/remark-lint-prohibited-strings/README.md

   ```

 `no` is a string specifying the string you wish to prohibit.
 Regular expression
 characters are respected.
-If `no` is omitted but `yes` is supplied, then the
+The `no` values are treated as case-insensitive
+values.
+If a string case-insensitive matches the `no` value, it will be flagged
+as an error unless the string also case-sensitive matches the `yes` value.
+If
-`no` string will be inferred to be any case-insensitive match of the `yes`
+`no` is omitted, it is inferred to be the same as `yes`.
-string that is not a case-sensitive match of the `yes` string.
 In other words,
 `{ yes: 'foo' }` means that _foo_ is permitted, but _Foo_ and _FOO_ are
 prohibited.